b04104028/FCL_AR_DataVisualization/README.md

 # Interactive Data Visualization and Augmented Reality of Urban Photovoltaic
+This is not the final version.
+For this version, the arrow and color indicators of energy trade module show up sequentially, while the newest version has those happen at the hour.
-The same project is also backed up at ETH Arch Chair's repo: https://github.com/architecture-building-systems/FCL-Exhibition-2023-ARUnity
+The latest version is at ETH Arch Chair's repo: https://github.com/architecture-building-systems/FCL-Exhibition-2023-ARUnity

 ## Introduction